hubertlepicki/spike-liveview/components_library.md

 # Components Library

+This library only comes with building blocks for your components, and you should built your own form components - or use the provided building blocks directly.

 Feel free to grab and customize these components to your needs, and treat them as a starting point when building your form builder.

+The code below is released under public domain:

+    defmodule MyAppWeb.FormComponents do
+      use MyAppWeb, :component

       import Spike.LiveView.Components